liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

     admin.kb.article.increment.priority.enabled=false

-### Setting Section Names
+### Section Names Property

+The section names property lets you specify the names of categories/topics to attribute to articles.
+Using the Knowledge Base Sections portlet, you can display one or more *sections* (groups) of articles.
 In order to make section names available for article authors to choose, you must specify them in a comma-separated list.
 To create section names, specify them as a list of values for the property `admin.kb.article.sections`.
-Here's an example of setting them to arbitrary values *Politics*, *Business*, and *World*:
+Here's an example of setting them to section values *Politics*, *Business*, and *World*:

     admin.kb.article.sections=Politics,Business,World

-Next you'll learn how to deploy your portlet property settings.
+Next you'll learn how to deploy any new portlet property settings you've specified.

-### Deploying the Application with Your New Property Settings
+### Deploying New Property Settings

-1. Create a portlet-ext.properties file for specifying your property settings.
+For the Knowledge Base application to be able to use new portlet property settings, the properties must be made availabe in the application's class path.
+You can do this by putting the `portlet-ext.properties` file you've created into the application's class path via the Knowledge Base portlet's `.war` file.
+The `.war` file is available in the Knowledge Base application's `.lpkg` file--it's an archive file that contains the app's web archives and metadata files.
+The following steps show you how to put your `portlet-ext.properties` file into the app's `.lpkg` file and how to deploy the app using the `.lpkg` file.

-2. Navigate to your purchased app by going to your Account Home in [http://www.liferay.com](http://www.liferay.com) (e.g., `https://www.liferay.com/web/username`), clicking on *Apps*, and finding and clicking on the Knowledge Base app.
+1. Navigate to your Knowledge Base app by going to your *Account Home* in [http://www.liferay.com](http://www.liferay.com) (e.g., `https://www.liferay.com/web/[username]`).
+Click on *Apps*, and then select the Knowledge Base app to display its description.

-3. Click the *App* button to download the app as a `.lpkg` file.
+2. Click the *App* button to download the app as a `.lpkg` file.

-4. Extract the contents of the `.lpkg` file, extracting the app's `.war` file and its `liferay-marketplace.properties` file.
+3. Extract the contents of the `.lpkg` file.
+The extracted contents include the app's portlet `.war` file.

-5. Extract the contents of the `.war` file, extracting the portlet project files.
+4. Extract the contents of the portlet `.war` file.
+The extracted contents are comprised of the portlet project's files.

-6. Add your `portlet-ext.properties` file to the portlet project folder `WEB-INF/classes`.
+5. Add your `portlet-ext.properties` file to the portlet project folder `WEB-INF/classes`.

-7. Zip up the portlet project's folders and files into a `.war` file.
+6. Repackage (e.g., using the `jar` executable or a Zip tool) the portlet project's folders and files into a `.war` file.

-8. Zip up that `.war` file and the `liferay-marketplace.properties` file into a `.lpkg` file.
+7. Repackage that newly packaged `.war` file and all other files originally extracted from the `.lpkg` file. **Important:** don't include the *original* portlet `.war` file.

-9. In your portal, navigate to *Control Panel* &rarr; *Apps* &rarr; *App Manager* &rarr; *Install*.
+8. In your portal, navigate to *Control Panel* &rarr; *Apps* &rarr; *App Manager* &rarr; *Install*.

-10. Select *File Upload*, select your `.lpkg` file, and click *Install* to deploy the Knowledge Base application.
+9. Select *File Upload*, select your `.lpkg` file, and click *Install* to deploy the Knowledge Base application.

-Your deployed application now uses the portlet property override settings that you specified in your `portlet-ext.properties` file.
+Your deployed application now uses the property settings that you specified in your `portlet-ext.properties` file.
+Congratulations on deploying your advanced configuration settings!

-TODO - Wrap up the KB documentation.
+In this section, you've learned the benefits of publishing articles using the Knowledge Base application.
+You've seen how easy it is to create, organize, and manage articles, and you've learned various ways to present articles in the Knowledge Base Display, Knowledge Base Article, and Knowledge Base Section portlets.
+You can consider yourself to be truly *knowledgeable* of Liferay's Knowledge Base application.